osrf/rmf_demos/rmf_demo_panel/README.md

 - server ip is configurable via `WEB_SERVER_IP_ADDRESS` in the `dashboard.launch.xml`
 - The `api_server` outputs and stores a summarized log: `web_server.log`.
 - cancel task will not be working.
 A fully functional cancel will be introduced in a future PR.
+- Rosdep will automatically install system version of `python3-flask` and `python3-flask-cors`.
+Yet we will download `flask-socketio` (5.x) separately via pip since the ubutuntu packaged version is too old.